What about a kilt?

 There are clan tartans for members of Scottish clans and there are district and universal tartans for men without clan affiliation.

-No law forbids you to wear a certain tartan.
-Provided you wear your kilt in a proper way hardly any should object, if you were seen wearing "his" tartan.
+No law forbids you to wear a certain tartan, however.
+Provided you wear your kilt in a proper way hardly anyone should object, should you be seen wearing "his" tartan.

 Campbell Ancient